-- 37. Through its early warning products and tools, WFP helps communities understand and anticipate shocks, including those spurred by climate change.
-These products and tools enable timely and informed decisions and actions that enhance preparedness and responses.
-These capacities also render communities less risk-adverse, which can increase productivity and enhance income.
-Building on its expertise, WFP can also help governments put such systems in place at the national level. - 38.
-Disaster preparedness and mitigation programmes are significant opportunities to enhance sustainable development.
-The central need is to raise awareness, bring about engagement in preparedness in all parts of society and translate assessment of local risks into protective measures. - 39.
-WFP has an array of programmes to help communities reinforce their essential food and nutrition security systems and infrastructures, as well as their adaptability to climate change - including voucher, cash and food-based safety nets.
-These community-based programmes to build assets help communities create the most appropriate social and economic infrastructure to strengthen livelihoods and therefore put communities in a better position to cope with whatever shocks may arise.
+- 35. Disaster preparedness and mitigation programmes are significant opportunities to enhance sustainable development.
+The central need is to raise awareness, bring about engagement in preparedness in all parts of society and translate assessment of local risks into protective measures. - 36.
+WFP has an array of programmes to help communities reinforce their essential food and nutrition security systems and infrastructures, as well as their adaptability to climate change.
+These community-based programmes to built assets help communities create the most appropriate social and economic infrastructure to strengthen livelihoods and therefore put communities in a better position to cope with whatever shocks may arise.
 Safety nets and other programmes that make use of voucher and cash mechanisms and leverage local purchases can be designed and developed in ways that promote food and nutrition security while being linked to local investment.